adengz/MLND_Capstone_Starbucks/report.md

 Name: event, dtype: int64
 ```

-As a final remark, a unique customer-offer pair may have different responses since there are customers getting the same offer for more than once.
+As a final remark for data processing, a unique customer-offer pair may have different responses since there are customers getting the same offer for more than once.
 Their responses may not necessarily remain the same.
 However, a model predicting customer-offer match should yield a unique output based on the input.
 Here I made a simple assumption that a customer likes an offer as long as a positive response is collected for more than once.

 ## Solution implementation

+### Data cleaning

-### 1. Impute missing values in `profile`
+#### 1. Handle missing values in `profile`

 Based on my observations, all the rows with NaNs in `profile` have gender and income as NaN, and age of 118.
 As already mentioned in the data source, 118 is the encoded missing value for age.
 Therefore, imputation is required for gender, age and income.
 The median of numerical fields (age and income) is used, and another label ('U' for unknown) is applied for gender.
 Finally, since the three fields are either all missing or full, only one column 'profile_nan' is added as an indication of missing values. `profile` after imputation is shown below.